DFE-Digital/register-early-career-teachers/documentation/service-rules/delivery-partner-users.md

 Those users will then receive an email notification that they can sign in.

-* 💻The email notification is used to alert users they can use the service.
+* 💻 The email notification is used to alert users they can use the service.

 ---